-The mission of Culver-Stockton College's Online Campus is to provide students of promise a relevant and rigorous degree program through fully online instruction.
+The mission of Culver-Stockton College's online programs is to provide students relevant and rigorous degree programs through fully online instruction.

 Sport Management (BS)

-Requirements: Must be in good academic standing (2.0 GPA or higher).
-Also, students must receive signed approval in advance from their academic advisor, the appropriate division chair, Registrar and Director of Online Programs.
+Students must be in good academic standing (2.0 grade-point average or higher) and receive signed approval in advance from their academic advisor, the appropriate division chair, the registrar and the director of online programs.

-Forms Needed: Download and fill out the registration worksheet for traditional students taking online courses.
-All forms can be found on MyCulver, and must be submitted to the Office of the Registrar.
+The registration worksheet for traditional students taking online courses can be found at MyCulver.com.
+Go to the “Student” tab and click on “Student Forms” on the left side of the page.
+All forms must be submitted to the Office of the Registrar.